Estimated Read Time: 42 Minutes

-- establishing a presence for you and/or your business on agreed-upon business and social media channels;
+- establishing a presence for you and/or your business on agreed-upon channels that help increase your visibility and exposure;

-At the end of the day and just like every other form of marketing, SEO involves continuous effort.
-It is common and expected that a business would routinely cycle through these steps and fine-tune their goals and plans for the future.
-Each time through the process you should expect to gain new insights about your business and market.
-You should expect to become more productive and efficient.
-Stick with it and you will see your benefits begin to compound and grow.
+At the end of the day, SEO is another form of digital marketing that needs continuous effort to sustain and improve your rankings and conversions.
+It is common and expected that businesses routinely cycle through these phases to fine-tune goals and plans.
+Each time through the process we gain new insight and become more efficient.
+Over time, SEO benefits begin to compound and grow.

-If you’re a small business in a non-competitive, self-contained or relatively static market you might not feel compelled – or even need – to cycle through this small business SEO process.
+If you’re a small business in a non-competitive, self-contained, or relatively static market you might not feel compelled – or even need – to cycle through this small business SEO process, over and over again.
 You might get away with taking a break once in a while.
-To reduce the chance of getting blindsided, we recommend a once-a-year checkpoint so you can at least learn what has changed or is changing and use that information to make well-informed decisions about what is best for your business.
+In my opinion, these instances are uncommon but not rare.
+It really depends on the nature and health of your existing business.

 So that’s it.
 It’s high-level and over-simplified but should give you a general sense of what’s involved.
 If you want to learn more about how SEO works, this post gives you a high-level explanation.